-Liquid ethane is less dense than water, so it has a tendency to bubble to the surface and dissipate into the air should it ever come into contact with a water source.
+Liquid ethane is less dense than water, so it tends to bubble to the surface and dissipate into the air should it ever come into contact with a water source.

 How do operators ensure ethane is shipped safely through pipelines?